ideonate/nb2xls/README.md

 ## Usage

-In Jupyter Notebook, just select 'Excel Spreadsheet (.xlsx)' option under 'Download As' in the File menu.
+In Jupyter Notebook, just select the 'Excel Spreadsheet (.xlsx)' option under 'Download As' in the File menu.

 To run from the command line try: